needsupport/ios-weather-dashboard/README.md

 - Weather alerts sometimes display brief loading delay on initial fetch
 - Location selection occasionally requires multiple attempts on first launch
 - Temperature conversion doesn't update immediately in some edge cases

+## Engineering Notes

+### Architecture Assessment
+- The MVVM architecture has significantly improved testability and separation of concerns
+- ViewModel extensions provide a clean way to separate functionality domains
+- Protocol-based service layer is working well for testability and mock data

+### Code Quality
+- Consider implementing SwiftLint for consistent code style
+- Weather data model could benefit from more documentation
+- Some view components (especially charts) have grown complex and may need refactoring
+- Cache implementation works well but should be migrated to CoreData for larger datasets

+### Critical Paths
+- Error handling for network failures is now robust with cached data fallbacks
+- Location services have multiple fallback mechanisms for reliable operation
+- Widget extension shares code with main app to reduce duplication

+### Testing Considerations
+- Current test coverage is approximately 65%
+- Need more UI tests for critical user flows
+- Cache expiration logic should have dedicated tests
+- Consider implementing snapshot tests for UI components

+### Future Technical Debt Concerns
+- The current UserDefaults-based cache won't scale well with increased data volume
+- Some SwiftUI views exceed 300 lines and should be refactored into smaller components
+- Chart rendering code has performance issues on older devices with large datasets
+- Weather API response mapping has some duplication that should be abstracted

+### Recommendations for Next Sprint
+1. Prioritize CoreData migration for the caching system
+2. Implement UI tests for critical user flows
+3. Improve error messaging for better user experience
+4. Optimize chart rendering for performance on older devices
+5. Implement background refresh capability for up-to-date widgets

 ## Contributing